nolangh/superHi/README.md

-# this is all the projects for superHi
+# this repo is all the projects for superHi

  individual projects will be added then seperated once completed